CRISIS MENTAL HEALTH SERVICES IN DENVER

 Our licensed staff can also provide psychiatric evaluations to help guide clinical decisions around whether or not an inpatient stay may be needed on a psychiatric unit, at our Acute Treatment Unit, a Crisis Stabilization Unit or a respite facility.

-Our helpful Phone Intake Counselors are available at all hours of the day to receive referrals from the community, area hospitals or from our AllHealth Network crisis hotline.
+Our helpful Phone Intake Counselors are available at all hours of the day to receive referrals from the community, area hospitals or from our AllHealth Network crisis mental health service hotline.

 AllHealth Network is proud to partner with local law enforcement to provide Crisis Intervention Team (CIT) services.
 We have mental health clinicians who ride along (“co-respond”) with area police departments to help during a crisis.
 If you or a loved one has a mental health emergency, ask if a CIT-trained officer is available when you call 911.